bertugkara/e-VotingBlindSignature/README.md

 # e-VotingBlindSignature
-E-Voting Application with Blind Signatures on Solidity
+E-Voting Application with Blind Signatures on Solidity Using Trendyol Baklava Library and EtherJS.